the-carlisle-group/Text2Date/README.md

 The Text2Date function converts time strings to time numbers:

 ~~~
-     R←Y [Z] Text2Date X
+     R←Y [Z [T]] Text2Date X
 ~~~

 X is a vector of vectors or a simple character matrix, each element or each row a time string.
 Y is a formatting pattern.
-Z is an optional fixed century or sliding century window.
+Z is an optional fixed century or sliding century window (default is 50).
+T is the anchor year for the sliding century window (default is `⊃⎕TS`).
-R a type 60 time number or 0 for an invalid conversion.
+R is a type 60 time number or 0 for an invalid conversion.

 For example: